oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 maintainers associated with each can be found on the OASIS [Teams](https://github.com/orgs/oasis-tcs/teams?utf8=%E2%9C%93&query=openc2) page on GitHub.
-Changes to a repository's write team can be intituted by emailing a request to the OASIS TC Administration team (i.e, Chet Ensign and Paul  Knight).
+Changes to a repository's write team can be instituted by emailing a request to the OASIS TC Administration team.

 ### 4.3.3 Configure Repository